 The Council raises a modest sum by way of a Parish precept (a small element of Council Tax) with which it maintains some public facilities such as street lighting, children’s playgrounds, sports fields, notice boards and other facilities.
 It liaises at County and District levels to represent the interests of Slindon regarding speed control, road and verge maintenance, etc, and collaborates with Sussex Police concerning fly-tipping, vandalism, graffiti, larceny and other social issues.

-The Council has a statutory right to comment on Planning Applications in the Parish and its Planning Committee calls public meetings to gauge local opinion on any application likely to be of wide public concern.
-Current Councilors’ names and telephone contacts are published on the Parish Council’s website.
+The Council has a statutory right to comment on Planning Applications in the Parish, and its Planning Committee calls public meetings to gauge local opinion on any application likely to be of wide public concern.
+Current Councillors’ names and telephone numbers are published on the Parish Council’s website.

 A History of Slindon Parish Council 1894 to 1984 was published by Bernard Keeling in 1984.
 Copies can be borrowed from the Parish Clerk.